 2 How to Apply

 It is recommended that a Blank Instrument Form be used to prepare the application in the form of the Fourth Schedule to the Act.
 A modified version of the form is set out below.
-It should be noted that the form incorporates a declaration and the signing and witnessing requirements are similar to those required for applications under s.20 (see paragraph 9.1.3 of the Land Titles Registration practice manual.)
+It should be noted that the form incorporates a declaration and the signing and witnessing requirements are similar to those required for applications under s.20 (see policy and procedure guide TYP-04 Bringing Land Under the TLA.)

 3 Form of Application